 We won’t be listing the loan canceling for permanent and total disability because it is neither a strategy to change your servicer nor can be used by everyone who has student loans.
 However, if you are a war veteran who suffered a permanent disability or if you receive Social Security Disability Insurance(SSDI) or Supplemental Security Income(SSI), or even if your doctor certifies that you are disabled.
 And all the disability discharge applications are handled by Nelnet.

 Sometimes if you are in luck, your loan might be transferred to another servicer by the Department of Education itself.
 In case that happens, you will be notified by the old servicer and the new one and you can start paying your new servicer.

 So you can switch your student loan servicer by using the above methods.
-If your loan is about to be closed in a few years, you can bear your servicer for a little more time and pay off all your student and then breathe a sigh of relief by taking a trip or etc.
+If your loan is about to be closed in a few years, you can bear your servicer for a little more time and pay off all your students and then breathe a sigh of relief by taking a trip, etc.

 4. Ed transfers your loans to a new servicer